lupyuen/nuttx-star64/README.md

 TODO

-`mcause` is 3, "Machine Software Interrupt".
+From the Crash Dump above, `mcause` is 3, "Machine Software Interrupt".

 Exception Program Counter `0x4020` `0434` is in RISC-V Semihosting `smh_call`...